makeitlabs/ratt/firmware/rpi/yocto-build/README.md

     copy_rootfs.sh [SD device] [image name minus the -image] [hostname]

-Note: This can be pretty slow to finish (minutes to potentially tens of minutes depending on quality of card).
+Note: This can be pretty slow to finish (minutes to potentially tens of minutes depending on quality of card and speed of your card reader/writer).

 # Yocto / OpenEmbedded References